-We garden to organic principles so you can rest assured that if you bite into a freshly picked apple it is pesticide free and you can bury your nose into your bouquet of flowers and drink in the fresh aroma knowing you are not breathing in any nasty chemicals.
+We garden to organic principles so you can rest assured that if you bite into a freshly picked apple it is pesticide free and you can bury your nose into your bouquet of flowers and drink in the fresh perfume knowing you are not breathing in any nasty chemicals.

-Knowing the providence of your food is gaining in importance across the world and particularly here in New Zealand.
-Gone are the days of not knowing where your food is grown and how many carbon miles they have travelled to arrive, having been cold stored for months, out of season, over packaged, fumigated and certainly not fresh.
+Knowing the providence of your fresh produce is gaining in importance across the world and particularly here in New Zealand.
+Gone are the days of not knowing where your food is grown and how many carbon miles it has traveled to arrive, having been cold stored for months, out of season, over packaged, fumigated and certainly not fresh.

-At various times of the season we are able to grow spinach, silver beet, a huge variety of lettuces, beans, spring onions/scallions, watercress, cherry tomatoes, snow peas, broccoli, carrots, beetroot, zucchini, artichokes, rhubarb, asparagus, raspberries, New Zealand Cranberries, blueberries, grapes, red & black currants, apples and potatoes.
+At various times of the season, we are able to grow spinach, silver beet, a huge variety of lettuces, beans, spring onions/scallions, watercress, cherry tomatoes, snow peas, broccoli, carrots, beetroot, zucchini, artichokes, rhubarb, asparagus, raspberries, New Zealand cranberries, blueberries, grapes, red & black currants, apples and potatoes.

-Knowing the providence of our flowers is also a priority, it is important to us that our blooms are fresh, seasonal, pesticide free and not over packaged and stored… in fact there are no carbon miles for our blooms… they are grown on site in our extensive cutting garden!
+The providence of our flowers is also important to us.
+We pride ourselves on our blooms being fresh, seasonal, pesticide free and not over packaged and stored… in fact there are no carbon miles for our blooms… they are grown on site in our extensive cutting garden!

 Throughout the property many New Zealand native species have been planted to help restore the waterway area and to complement the ornamental gardens around the lodge and cottages.
 These native species provide important food sources and habitat for native birds.
 When the flax is in flower, you will see many Tui’s drinking their nectar, Kereru enjoying the Kowhai flowers and seeds and Weka’s scurrying through the grasses.
 The New Zealand falcon and Australasian harrier can often be seen soaring around the river willows and grazing paddock.